mbrotos/downward-dynamic-explore/README.md

+# Abstract
+Several recent heuristic search algorithms have focused on methods which systematically disregard the heuristic function.
+While these popular search algorithms report increases in performance without a significant increase in computational cost, they all use rudimentary techniques to determine when to disregard heuristics.
+We create a framework on top of Type-GBFS in the Fast Downward Planning System, allowing us to dynamically update the probability of ignoring the heuristic.
+We test our proposed dynamic exploration control using cached values to evaluate the potential of our method.
+While we do not see significant benefits over traditional Type-GBFS within our experiments, our tests only focus on a limited scope.
+We note that dynamic exploration control has a high theoretical potential.
+We provide a framework for others to test with.

+#### See the full report here: [Dynamic_Exploration_Heuristic_Search_AAAI_Project.pdf](Dynamic_Exploration_Heuristic_Search_AAAI_Project.pdf)

+---

 ### A fork of Fast Downward expanding on the alternation list and examining the impact of exploration in Type-GBFS and Type-WA*
 New features:
 - Custom alternation list decision functions